Nidhin-jyothi/FlickDone/README.md

 ✅ PDF/Text document ingestion and vectorization

-✅ RAG-based answer generation with Gemini 1.5 Pro
+✅ RAG-based answer generation with gemini-1.5-flash-latest

 ✅ Fallback direct generation when RAG is unavailable